 I won't forget that morning, not if I live to be a hundred.
-I counted the men as they marched out of the yard; they'd hardly slept for weeks.
-We of the CID had slept even less, but the nightmare that kept us awake was all the same nightmare.
-That's why we weren't surprised when the commissioner asked us up to the conference room for a bit of a talk.
-He'd talked to us plenty, we knew that, but it didn't help any to know what was ahead of us.
+I counted the men as they marched out of the Yard.
+They'd hardly slept for weeks.
+We at the CID had slept even less, for the nightmare that kept us awake was all the same nightmare.
+That's why we weren't surprised when the Commissioner asked us up to the conference room for a bit of a talk.
+He'd talk to us plenty, we knew that.
+But it didn't help any to know what was ahead of us.

 See more »

 After The End was screened the message "You're not giving - just lending - when you buy war savings stamps and bonds - on sale here.
 See more »

 Also available in computer-colorized version.
 See more »